Bersinbayeva/WEB_TEAM/README.md

 # WEB_TEAM

 Project description:
-Do you want to lead a healthy lifestyle and monitor your health?
-Do you like to go to the mountains, and sometimes there is nobody to go with?
-Then go to our website, we will organize many different hiking trips for students and not only.
+Online shopping store.
+Are you tired of complex authorization and buying simple goods in online shopping?
+Then go to our website, we will render to you simple outstanding online shop store.
 You will love it!